aiska/Aiska.IdempotentApi/README.md

 ## 🚀 Quick Start

-Install the NuGet package and add the necessary middleware to your ASP.NET Core pipeline.
+Install the NuGet package and add the necessary code to your ASP.NET Core pipeline.

 ```bash
 Install-Package Aiska.IdempotentApi